Nichiren: Polemics and shakubuku

+The tradition of Buddhist debate has deep-seated roots in the Buddhist tradition, going all the way back to Indian works on debate and Siddhanta texts.
 In addition to formalized religious debates, the Kamakura period was marked by flourishing and competitive oral religious discourse.
-Temples began to compete for the patronage of the wealthy and powerful through oratorical sermonizing and temple lecturers (kōshi) faced pressure to attract crowds.
+Temples competed for the patronage of elites through oratorical sermonizing and temple lecturers (kōshi) faced pressure to attract crowds.
 Sermonizing spread from within the confines of temples to homes and the streets as wandering mendicants (shidōso, hijiri, or inja) preached to both the educated and illiterate in exchange for alms.
 In order to teach principles of faith preachers incorporated colorful storytelling, music, vaudeville, and drama—which later evolved into Noh.